AvoinOrg/tree-cover-server/README.md

 ## Installation
 Ensure that you have a C compiler (`gcc`), `git`, [virtualenv](https://virtualenv.pypa.io/en/stable/) and its required dependencies installed.
 The versions from the system reposity on Ubuntu 18.04 are sufficient.
+Then, this repository can be installed via:

 ```bash
 git clone --recurse-submodules https://github.com/LyteFM/tree-cover-server.git